 Those gigantic windows kill me.
 It doesn’t translate as well in photos, but those are about 8 feet wide.
 The sink centered between two windows reminds me of my current kitchen, eh?

-The floors in these spaces are Douglas fir, a less expensive wood that was used because guests didn’t go in the kitchen so it didn’t need to be as showy as the oak throughout the rest of the house.
+The floors in these spaces are Douglas fir, a less expensive wood that was used because guests didn’t go in the cooking spaces so it didn’t need to be as showy as the oak throughout the rest of the house.
 The notion that guests never come into the kitchen is ridiculous nowadays, but I like the idea of a kitchen being less precious and more of a utilitarian space with materials to reflect the wear and tear of the workspace.
 (Side note, fir flooring is soft, so it’s unfortunately really good at showing off wear - so it isn’t a material I’m planning to use).

 At the sink are wood countertops that have been shaped to allow water to drain into the sink.
 Can you see the curve in the counters on either side of the sink that slope inward?
 This made for easier clean up and prevented water from sitting on the porous surfaces.